 Git Fork

 Earlier in this post, we mentioned that to fork a Git repository, there is no need for permission from anyone.
-So in our example, we tried to fork a public repository.
+So, in our example, we tried to fork a public repository.

 How to Fork a Repo?

 To explain these, let us take an example for a better understanding of how Git Fork is working.
-So to explain this, we will take the help of two accounts, stuser2022 and SoftwareTestingo.
+So, to explain this, we will take the help of two accounts, stuser2022 and SoftwareTestingo.

-To fork a repository, you need to login into your GitHub account (stuser2022 ).
+To fork a repository, you need to log into your GitHub account (stuser2022 ).
 Suppose you are aware of whom activity you want to fork or the repository name.
 In that case, you can use the Owner name (SoftwareTestingo) or the Repository name(demo) to find out the repository from the GitHub repository list.

 If you see a number in front of a user’s name, that means there are two or more users with that same name.
-From that select the required user.
+From that, select the required user.

 Select the demo repository from the popular repositories list.
 Click on the demo repositories so that they will redirect you to the repository page.
-There you can see the Fork button.
+There, you can see the Fork button.

 You can press the Fork button to initiate the Git Forking process.

-Before Forking any repository there should at least one commit should be there.
+Before Forking any repository, there should at least one commit should be there.
 Otherwise, you can not fork that repository.

-Note: If a repository is empty then you can not fork that repository. when you hover over the fork button you will get a message “cannot fork because the repository is empty”.
+Note: If a repository is empty, then you can not fork that repository.
+When you hover over the fork button, you will get a message: “cannot fork because the repository is empty.”

 Now that you’ve forked the repository using Git, you can modify and improve the code however you see fit.
 There will also be times when you’ll want to delete your fork entirely.